 National Objective Identification Worksheet

 The National Objectives Identification Worksheet is included to ensure that the project meets an objective of the federal CDBG program.
 On this page, all applicants must indicate which national objective the proposed planning activity meets.
 If the proposed planning activity is “General Community Planning”, you do not need to complete this Worksheet.
-See Guidelines pages 4-5 and 9-10 for an explanation of the national objectives and what is required to meet each.
+See the Application Guidelines pages for an explanation of the national objectives and what is required to meet each.
 Documentation supporting this section may be added to your application as Appendix A. Please cite page number for reference within this section (ex.
 A-00).

 Identify which of the CDBG National Objectives your proposed planning activity will meet (only one):

-☐ Benefit to Low- and Moderate-Income Persons (LMI) –you checked this box, proceed to II (do not complete section III).
+☐ Benefit to LMI Persons –you checked this box, proceed to II (do not complete section III).

 ☐ Prevention or Elimination of Slums or Blight – if you checked this box, proceed to III (do not complete section II).